Feeling Guilty About Breaks: Why Rest Isn’t Laziness

 How long should a break be to actually help?

 Even very brief breaks can reset your attention.
-Ariga and Lleras’s research showed that short mental diversions from a task are enough to preempt focus decline [4].
+Ariga and Lleras’s research showed that short mental diversions from a task are enough to prevent the attention habituation that erodes sustained performance [4].
 Albulescu and colleagues found that microbreaks – breaks under 10 minutes – significantly reduce fatigue and boost vigor [5].
 The key is full disengagement from work during the break, not the duration itself.

 Why does my break sometimes make me feel worse?

 If you spend your break monitoring Slack, scanning your task list, or feeling anxious about being away, your nervous system never shifts into a restorative state.
-Porges’s polyvagal research explains that guilt and anxiety keep the sympathetic nervous system active [2], so you get the time away without the cognitive recovery that time is supposed to provide.
+Guilt and anxiety keep the mind activated, so you get the time away without the cognitive recovery that time is supposed to provide.

 Is break guilt a workplace culture problem or a personal one?

 It’s primarily a culture problem.
-Edmondson’s research on psychological safety shows that people can only truly disengage and recover when they feel their actions won’t be judged [3].
+Edmondson’s research on psychological safety in teams, though focused on learning behavior in work groups, suggests that people can only truly disengage when they feel their actions won’t be judged [3].
 If your workplace signals that breaks are a liability, your individual guilt response is a rational adaptation to that environment, not a character flaw.

 References